 Introduction to HANA and S/4HANA

 HANA and S/4HANA have been major marketing tentpoles for SAP since transitioning from Netweaver as the primary marketing focus.
-SAP uses HANA and S/4HANA to make very large claims around performance, TCO, usability (with Fiori for S/4HANA), etc..
+SAP uses HANA and S/4HANA to make huge claims around performance, TCO, usability (with Fiori for S/4HANA), etc..

 In SAP’s haste to create an “event” around HANA and S/4HANA, SAP has taken a lot of liberties with the truth and has made a lot of exaggerations.